 This is an arduous trek and tests your endurance.

-If you see cloud moving in towards your path than wait till the path is cleared because it will engulf your path.
+If you see a cloud moving in towards your path than wait till the path is cleared because it will engulf your path.

-Grade: Medium.
+Trek Level: Easy to Medium.
 Hard during monsoon

-Base Village: Fanaswadi
+Base Village: Fanaswadi, Nerul

-Maximum Height: 2,100 feet
+Maximum height: 2,100 feet